Kids Can... Feed The Hungry

 could volunteer your time and

-Even a couple hours of your time once a month, can make a big
+Even a couple hours of your time a couple times a

 difference to a local organization working on the problems of hunger and